Muni Long: 2019–present: Breakthrough and Public Displays of Affection

 In March 2022, Long signed with the record label Def Jam Recordings.
 According to Vogue, Muni Long reflects Renea's "new strong, fabulous persona through fashion" as well as music, creating a new "fashion identity" with the help of celebrity stylist Jason Rembert.
 Discussing the notion of being a Black role model, she stated: "how you're introduced to someone is the way they will remember you, unless you are reintroduced", following up with: "I'm in the reintroduction process."

-On July 1, 2022 Long released the EP Public Displays of Affection Too, which was promoted by the singles "Pain", "Another", and "Baby Boo", the latter of which being a collaboration with rapper Saweetie.
+On July 1, 2022, Long released the EP Public Displays of Affection Too, which was promoted by the singles "Pain", "Another", and "Baby Boo", the latter of which being a collaboration with rapper Saweetie.

 On September 14, 2022, Long announced that her third studio album (and debut under her current moniker) Public Displays of Affection: The Album would be released on September 23, 2022.
 The eighteen-track collection will feature every song from her prior two EPs (aside from "Just Beginning"), as well as six new tracks.

+On March 17, 2025, Long performed a rendition of "We Belong Together" at the iHeartRadio Music Awards 2025.
+This was a tribute performance to Mariah Carey who would be receiving the Icon Award.
+In a comment to an iHeartRadio Instagram post, Long confirmed that Carey personally "chose [her] to honor her" at the awards ceremony.
+On June 24, 2025, it was announced that Long would appear as a support act for Brandy and Monica's 2025 The Boy Is Mine Tour, alongside Kelly Rowland and Jamal Roberts; the tour is due to commence in October 2025, and finish in December 2025.